data-henrik/codeengine_traefik/README.md

 ### Path-based routing
 See the branch [path-based-routing](https://github.com/data-henrik/codeengine_traefik/tree/path-based-routing) for information on how to map incoming requests to separate Code Engine apps based on the path prefix.

+## Instructions for Kubernetes service (WIP)

+The following assumes that you have a Standard cluster provisioned in the IBM Cloud Kubernetes service (IKS).
+For my tests and deployment, I have used the VPC-based clusters.

+See the branch [kubernetes-deployment](https://github.com/data-henrik/codeengine_traefik/tree/kubernetes-deployment) for the steps and required files.